luxfhe/research-ocp-fhe/README.md

 ## How FHE integration works (high‑level)

-The contracts rely on Zama's FHEVM to perform arithmetic on encrypted integers (`euint64`) and to enforce read permissions.
+The contracts rely on LuxFHE's FHEVM to perform arithmetic on encrypted integers (`euint64`) and to enforce read permissions.
 There are two distinct flows:

 ### 1. Stock Issuance Flow